 Despite it being so obscure, lipedema is more common than we think.
-About 16 million American woman alone are affected by it.
+About 16 million American women alone are affected by it.
 That’s 10% of American Women!
-Lipedema does not always cause a much of a disability, but for some, it can be disabling and can lead to very serious complications and even death.
+Lipedema does not always cause much of a disability, but for some, it can be disabling and can lead to very serious complications and even death.
 Fortunately, there are effective treatments for this disease, and if treated early, many serious complications can be avoided.

 Channel 2: January 2017

 Dr. Wright, with the help of his staff and patients, has been campaigning to spread lipedema awareness.
-He gives talks and presentations to many interested medical professionals, in order to increase awareness to the front lines of those than can and are able to help.
-Through making appearances on programs such as Fox 2 News and the local news station KPLR Channel 11, he has been able to spread awareness to more than just the medical community.
-Social Media is also plays a large role in being able to increase Lipedema awareness, as well as being able to work with local media venues.
+He gives talks and presentations to many interested medical professionals, in order to increase awareness to the front lines of those that can and are able to help.
+Through making appearances on programs such as Fox 2 News and the local news station KPLR Channel 11, he has been able to spread Lipedema awareness to more than just the medical community.
+Social Media is also playing a large role in being able to increase Lipedema awareness, as well as being able to work with local media venues.

 The more people that are able to reach out and share their knowledge about Lipedema, the more people that can come together and help prevent it and save lives.
 Dr. Wright is very dedicated to making sure that more people are aware of the disease.
 As he is simply one man, he cannot do it alone.
-Hopefully with the help of family, friends, patients, and those that read this page, the knowledge can be shared to many of those who don’t know where to turn.
+Hopefully, with the help of family, friends, patients, and those that read this page, the knowledge can be shared with many of those who don’t know where to turn.
 There are also many National organizations that are working to share awareness of this horrible disorder.
-We ask that anyone who can, read this page, check out some resources, and spread the word!
+We ask that anyone who can read this page, check out some resources, and spread the word!
 It’s just possible that you can help save a life, too!

 For more information on Lipedema please visit FatDisorders.org for some valuable information.